blake83/reflection/readme.md

 # Reflection
-## Wrapper for reflection functionality that aims to simplify static analysis.
+Value objects for classes and interfaces.

+### Keep in mind!
-### This project is in early phases of development, so expect BC breaking all the time.
+**This project is in early phases of development, so expect BC breaking all the time.**